jatocode/stencil-socketio/readme.md

 Trying to get Stenciljs and socket.io to work in a perfect harmony.

+Had to create a file: node_modules/@stencil/core/dist/sys/src/empty.js to get it to work with stencil 0.15.2

 ## Getting Started

 To start a new project using Stencil, clone this repo to a new directory: